Pantera Play ‘Floods’ At First 2024 Show – Setlist + Video

 Once arriving to the Virginia International Raceway the venue where this event would be held we both were amazed at how large this venue was.
 Inside this insanely huge venue were 4 stages.
 2 stages that were considered the “Main Stages” and 2 “side stages” but with the amount of bands any of these stages could have easily headlined their own respective festival.

-Brrf 20230511150518 Noise From The Pit
+brrf 20230511150518 Noise From The Pit

 With bands such as Slipknot, BabyMetal, Pantera, Megadeth and so many more you had to absolutely plan out your days around the bands you wanted to see because there simply aren’t enough hours in the day to see everything.